 For further information please read the Toolbar section.

-Settings panels provides personalized global settings for various editors, including native development environments, game previews, script editing tools, and so on.
+Settings panels provides various personalized global settings for editor, including native development environments, game previews, script editing tools, and so on.

 For further information please read the Settings section.